 - Single tenant system to satisfy internal compliance or security requirements

 - Multi-tier applications

-There are a number of networking features that enable apps in the multi-tenant App Service to reach network isolated resources or become network isolated themselves.
+There are many networking features that enable apps in the multi-tenant App Service to reach network isolated resources or become network isolated themselves.
 These features are enabled at the application level.
-With an ASE, there's no additional configuration on the apps for them to be in the VNet.
-The apps are deployed into a network isolated environment that is already in a VNet.
+With an ASE, there's no added configuration required for the apps to be in the virtual network.
+The apps are deployed into a network isolated environment that is already in a virtual network.
 On top of the ASE hosting network isolated apps, it's also a single-tenant system.
 There are no other customers using the ASE.
 If you really need a complete isolation story, you can also get your ASE deployed onto dedicated hardware.
-Between network isolated application hosting, single tenancy, and the ability

 Virtual network support

 The ASE feature is a deployment of the Azure App Service into a single subnet in a customer's virtual network.
 When you deploy an app into an ASE, the app will be exposed on the inbound address assigned to the ASE.
 If your ASE is deployed with an internal virtual IP (VIP), then the inbound address for all of the apps will be an address in the ASE subnet.
 If your ASE is deployed with an external VIP, then the inbound address will be an internet addressable address and your apps will be in public DNS.

 The number of addresses used by an ASEv3 in its subnet will vary based on how many instances you have along with how much traffic.
 There are infrastructure roles that are automatically scaled depending on the number of App Service plans and the load.
 The recommended size for your ASEv3 subnet is a

 /24 CIDR block with 256 addresses in it as that can host an ASEv3 scaled out to its limit.